coq-community/manifesto/README.md

   At least the last stable version of Coq must be supported at any given time.
   Support for older versions or the development version of Coq can be decided project by project.
-Note that supporting the development version of Coq is a requirement to get into Coq's CI, which can be interesting to get patches from Coq developers when they introduce a breaking change.
+Note that supporting the development version of Coq is a requirement to get into [Coq's CI][Coq-CI], which can be interesting to get patches from Coq developers when they introduce a breaking change.

 - **How to remove a package?**

   When a package loses its interest because a newer, better alternative has been found, or for some other reason, the package can be marked as deprecated and stop being maintained.
-We will generally archive the repository rather than removing completely though.
+We will generally [archive][archive] the repository rather than removing it completely though.

 - **What to do in case of conflicts?**